talltechy/scripts_snippets/auto-update.md

 - Ensure that you have the necessary permissions to write to `/var/log/auto-update.log`.
 - You may need to run the script as root or with `sudo` to perform system updates and upgrades.
+- Update the `EMAIL` variable in the script with your email address.
+- Ensure that the `mail` command is installed and configured on your system.